Hoof Education - What makes a good hoof?

 The hoof wall should look smooth on the outside (without it being rasped).
 If you see bumps (growth rings - photo above left) then that can be an indication of a problem.
 Growth rings relate to a time of stress for the horse and it is fairly easy to put a timeframe on the rings - just like you can with trees.
 The cause of the rings can be many and varied but, laminitis, caused by grass that is too rich in sugar, is often a major player.

-Horizontal cracks (photo above center) are usually a sign of an old abscess.
+Horizontal cracks (photo above center) are usually a sign of an old hoof abscess.
 They normally grow out without too much trouble as once the abscess has burst it seals itself up on the inside to prevent further infection.

-Vertical cracks (photo above right) can be much more serious and tend to be due to an imbalance of the hoof.
+Vertical hoof cracks (photo above right) can be much more serious and tend to be due to an imbalance of the hoof.
 They will not grow out until the imbalance is dealt with.
 Often the crack is home to fungus and/or bacteria which need to be treated to allow the hoof to heal.

 The hoof walls should grow in a straight line from the hairline down, as illustrated in the photo on the left (above).
 When you drop a line through the center of the hoof there should be approximately the same amount of hoof on either side of the line.
 (This does vary slightly, more so on the hinds where the inside wall is often more upright that the outside wall.)
 Note how the growth from the coronet parallels the width of the hoof wall (the distance between the red and outer yellow lines).